Rob Refsnyder Player Props: Red Sox vs. Rays

 - Refsnyder has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored in three games this season (50.0%), but has had no multi-run games.
+- He has scored in three of seven games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.